owlbarn/tutorial/book/optimisation/README.md

 IMAGEL: Example of gradient descent process which looks like [this one](https://en.wikipedia.org/wiki/Gradient_descent#/media/File:Gradient_descent.svg).

-We can easily implement this process with the algorithm differentiation module in Owl.
+We can easily implement this process with the algorithmic differentiation module in Owl.
 Let's look at an example.

 ```ocaml